srijansatpathy/ComplexReturns/README.md

 In our project, we will analyze the correlation between the language used by corporate executives and the relative stock returns of their companies.
 Our hypothesis is that clear and concise language relates to larger returns.
 To construct this cross-association, we will use quarterly earnings calls for our repository of executive speech patterns, and we will use the Gunning Fog algorithm to rank their complexity.

 ## Instructions on how to install the package requirements:
-Using the requirements.txt file, simply run the following line in your environment's command line (we used a virtual environment for testing, which can be created with "python -m venv venv"):
+Using the requirements.txt file in the PythonProject folder, simply run the following line in your environment's command line (we used a virtual environment for testing, which can be created with "python -m venv venv"):
 >pip install -r /path/to/requirements.txt

 For individual non-standard package installation: